• Skip to main content

 I found everything at Walmart!

-Powdered Tide strangely was the hardest to find.
+Powdered Tide was the hardest to find.
 I had to go to 2 Walmarts to find everything.

 Kroger didn't have most of the stuff.
 Just go to Walmart.